VBAndCs/Vazor/README.md

 3- From the dialoge box select VazorView (if this is an MVC project) or VazorPage (if this is a Razor Pages project).

 # Html5 Auto-Completion in Vazor:
-And here is the [VSIX installer](https://github.com/VBAndCs/Vazor/blob/master/vbxmlCompletionProviderVSIX.zip?raw=true) to add an Html5 CompletionProvider inside XML literals to your VS as an extension:
+VazorEx also installs an Html5 CompletionProvider.
+It provides Html5 auto completion in VB XML literals:
 ![untitled1](https://user-images.githubusercontent.com/48354902/78731288-9e107280-793f-11ea-8927-db336c28b6f9.jpg)
-It provide auto completion only inside vbxml tags:
+The auto completion is enabled only when XML root is `<vbxml>` or `<zml>`:
 ```VB.NET
 Dim x = <vbxml>
         <!—auto completion for HTML 5 is available here -->